 \subsection{Related work}

-In most of the literature on coordination among agents, which includes classical team decision problems~\cite{basar-book-2013}, the typical assumption is that agents have access to \emph{dedicated channels} to coordinate their actions.
-Specifically, these dedicated channels allow the agents to signal or communicate with each other without affecting the objective or payoff function.
-The works on coordination with dedicated channels that relate most closely to the present work are~\cite{Cuff2010,Cuff2013}.
-Therein, the authors introduce the notions of \emph{empirical coordination} and \emph{strong coordination} to measure the ability of agents to coordinate their actions in a network with noiseless dedicated channels.
-Empirical distribution measures an average coordination behavior over time and requires the joint empirical distribution of the actions to approach a target distribution asymptotically in variational distance; this notion relates to an earlier work on the communication of probability distribution~\cite{KS07}, and is analyzed using tools from rate-distortion theory.
-Strong coordination is more stringent and requires that the distribution of \emph{sequences} of actions be asymptotically indistinguishable from sequences of actions drawn according to a target distribution, again in terms of variational distance; this notion relates to the concept of channel resolvability~\cite{Han1993}.
-In both cases, the goal is to establish the \emph{coordination capacity}, which relates the achievable joint distributions of actions to the fixed rate constraints on the noiseless dedicated channels.
+In most of the literature on agent coordination, including classical team decision problems~\cite{basar-book-2013}, agents coordinate their actions through \emph{dedicated channels}, which allow them to signal or communicate with each other without affecting the payoff function.
+The works most closely related to the present one are~\cite{Cuff2010,Cuff2013}, in which the authors introduce the notions of \emph{empirical and strong coordination} to measure agents' ability to coordinate their actions in a network with noiseless dedicated channels.
+Empirical coordination measures an average coordination over time and requires the joint empirical distribution of the actions to approach a target distribution asymptotically in variational distance; empirical coordination relates to the communication of probability distributions~\cite{KS07} and tools from rate-distortion theory.
+Strong coordination is more stringent and asks the distribution of \emph{sequences} of actions to be asymptotically indistinguishable from sequences of actions drawn according to a target distribution, again in terms of variational distance; strong coordination relates to the notion of channel resolvability~\cite{Han1993}.
+The goal is then to establish the \emph{coordination capacity}~\cite{Cuff2010}, which relates the achievable joint distributions of actions to the fixed rate constraints on the noiseless dedicated channels.
 The results of~\cite{Cuff2010,Cuff2013} have been extended to a variety of networks with dedicated channels~\cite{Bereyhi2013,Haddadpour2012,Bloch2013a,Bloch2014a}, and optimal codes have been designed for specific settings~\cite{Blasco-Serrano2012,Bloch-2012,Chou2015}.